Planning the delivery

 - WOW factors.

-WOW factors give the customer a "wow" feeling.
+WOW factors (also known as "Exciter factors") give the customer a "wow" feeling.
 These are often subconscious wishes or latent needs.
 If these factors are missing, the customer does not miss them, but if they are present, customer satisfaction increases explosively.

 Effect of time on factors